algolia/algoliasearch-client-go/README.md

 Backup / Retrieve of all index content
 -------------

-You can retrieve all index content for backup purposes or for SEO using the browse method.
-This method can retrieve up to 1,000 objects per call and supports full text search and filters but the distinct feature is not available
+The `search` method cannot return more than 1,000 results.
+If you need to retrieve all the content of your index (for backup, SEO purposes or for running a script on it), you should use the `browse` method instead.
+This method lets you retrieve objects beyond the 1,000 limit.

-Unlike the search method, the sort by typo, proximity, geo distance and matched words is not applied, the hits are only sorted by numeric attributes specified in the ranking and the custom ranking.
+This method is optimized for speed.
+To make it fast, distinct, typo-tolerance, word proximity, geo distance and number of matched words are disabled.
+Results are still returned ranked by attributes and custom ranking.

-You can browse the index:
+It will return a `cursor` alongside your data, that you can then use to retrieve the next chunk of your records.

+You can specify custom parameters (like `page` or `hitsPerPage`) on your first `browse` call, and these parameters will then be included in the `cursor`.
+Note that it is not possible to access records beyond the 1,000th on the first call.

+Example:

 ```go
 // Iterate with a filter over the index